microsoft/fluentui/packages/react-components/react-shared-contexts/etc/react-shared-contexts.api.md

     };
 };

-// Warning: (ae-internal-missing-underscore) The name "TooltipVisibilityProvider_unstable" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export const TooltipVisibilityProvider_unstable: React_2.Provider<TooltipVisibilityContextValue_unstable>;

 // @public (undocumented)
 export function useFluent_unstable(): ProviderContextValue_unstable;

-// Warning: (ae-internal-missing-underscore) The name "useThemeClassName_unstable" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export function useThemeClassName_unstable(): ThemeClassNameContextValue_unstable;

-// Warning: (ae-internal-missing-underscore) The name "useTooltipVisibility_unstable" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export function useTooltipVisibility_unstable(): TooltipVisibilityContextValue_unstable;